jrbarnhart/game-of-life/README.md

 <img src="src/assets/GoLSplash.jpg">

-My aim with this project was to create a Life simulation capable of simulating a large number of cells at a target of 10fps.
-I also included the ability to determine the initial state by drawing cells to the grid before starting the simulation.
+My goal with this project was to create a Game of Life simulation capable of rendering a large number of cells at a target of 10fps.
+I also wanted to include the ability to determine the initial state by drawing cells to the grid before starting the simulation.

 The performance was achieved through my approach to implementing Life's rules.
 First I considered the "naive" approach:
 1. For every cell, consider the cell's 8 adjacent neighbors on the grid.